 Spaced-Out Michael Caine

 So, we have to talk about Sir Michael Caine.
 In a film burdened by violence, dystopian imagery and cynicism for the fate of humanity, Caine’s character is like a refreshing dose of levity.
 He plays Jasper, an old friend of Theo’s.
-In the film, Jasper is hellbent on growing cannabis, smuggling it into refugee camps, telling bad jokes.
+In Children of Men, Jasper is hellbent on growing cannabis, smuggling it into refugee camps and telling bad jokes.

 Hell, before being murdered by the activist group, he tells them to pull his finger.
 It’s almost like he is doing it on purpose, attempting to lighten up a truly darker world.
 That’s another fantastic example of hope.
 He looks on the bright side of life even when humanity itself is dying.
 It’s a great contrast to Theo’s bummer attitude at the top of the film.

-One of the most gripping moments in the film is after Kee has given birth to her baby.
+One of the most gripping moments in Children of Men is after Kee has given birth to her baby.
 She has been dragged away into a building during a battle between the British army, refugees and the activist group.
 Theo enters the building being turned into swiss cheese by the flying bullets of all parties.

 He finds Kee and confronts the new leader of the activist group.
 As Theo and Kee begin to leave, the baby suddenly begins to cry.
 The sound of the crying stops everyone regardless of team affiliation.
 Everyone in the battle becomes entranced and lower their weapons as Theo and Kee move through the crowd to escape the chaos.
 It is breathtaking.
 As they walk, off the battle resumes with an explosion and all sides go back to fighting.
 Realizing that there will be a future and what they are fighting for is even more important now.